EdoardoSaturno/Recruitment_Ethics/README.md

 # Recruitment_Ethics

-Analysis of an automatic résumé screening model to identify discriminatory behavior based on **gender, age, and nationality**.
+Analysis of an automatic résumé screening model to identify discriminatory behavior based on **gender, age** and **nationality**.
 Developed and implemented debiasing techniques to mitigate biased model behavior.

 ---